cgiacomi/r2do/README.md

 There are many features presently missing from r2do, which will be implemented in future versions but there is one thing which must be noted here.

-1) The ability to edit a Category is lacking at present.

-2) The ability to move a Task from one Category to another is also missing.
+1) The ability to move a Task from one Category to another is also missing.

 ## Contributing